 Big Ag's answer to climate change is GMOs, more centralized systems - and irrigation, irrigation, irrigation.
 We think the answer to building resilience in our food system might be a little closer to home, with innovative agricultural systems like rooftop farming and aquaponics.

 Bianca Piccillo and Mark Usewicz manage Mermaid's Garden (MG), a community supported fishery and sustainable seafood market based in Brooklyn, NY.
 Blending their respective training and knowledge, Bianca and Mark co-founded MG, whose mission is to offer "impeccably fresh, fully traceable sustainable seafood."

 In this Ecocentric Heroes series we shine a light on food, agriculture and sustainability educators in higher education around the US.
 This installment features the committed, multi-talented professor and farmer, Jeneen Wiche, and shows how she's helping people understand what the sustainable food system is all about.

 How can you make your Chanukah more sustainable?
 From environmentally conscious shopping to smart cooking, find some great tips here!

-When the Monterey Bay Aquarium's Seafood Watch program rates a fish as green (its highest rating for sustainability) it's a good thing.
+When the Monterey Bay Aquarium's Seafood Watch program rates a fish as green it's a good thing.
 When that fish is an invasive species it's even better.
-Such is the case for the Chesapeake Bay blue catfish, an invasive predator species eating its way through the rivers of the Chesapeake Bay.
+Such is the case for the Chesapeake Bay blue catfish, an invasive predator.

 Come with us on the (virtual) Road to Farm Aid as we celebrate Farm Aid's 30th anniversary concert in Chicago by profiling the amazing musicians involved!
 This week we're profiling musical legend Neil Young, one of the founding members of Farm Aid.